shilin-michael/newsportal/README.md

-This is the user interface for the survey tool
+This is the user interface for the news portal

 ## Prerequisites